Medical expert of the article

 - swelling;

-- pain (about 50% of patients);
+- pain (in approximately 50% of patients);

-- the changes are asymmetric, usually one-sided;
+- the changes are asymmetrical, usually one-sided;

 - Chronic stage: